suseclee/monitoring/README.md

 # Monitoring Prometheus and Grafana
 Full Docs : https://w3.nue.suse.com/~mnapp/2018-11-19/book.caasp.admin/cha.admin.monitoring.html
 ### This version is for a slim version of the original deployment.
-This does not require storage and secret.
+This does not require any storage and secret.
 ### This version also disabled alertManager in Prometheus.
 1. ```kubectl create namespace monitoring```
 2. Create rbac.yaml file